Clinics & Services

 Annual health checks are available for all patients aged over 75 years.
 We suggest that all patients who have not seen a doctor or nurse for at least three years should have a routine check up with the practice nurse.

-Clinics are held every other Wednesday, by the midwife.
+Clinics are held every other Wednesday for new bookings and every Tuesday for routine, by the midwife.
 If you are unwell or have particular concerns you should make an appointment with your GP.
 Prospective mothers will be asked whether they have a preference regarding where they wish to deliver their babies.
 We can refer you to the Norfolk and Norwich, West Suffolk and Ipswich Hospitals.
-Furthermore some mothers may wish to deliver more locally at the Gilchrist community maternity unit in Eye.
+For other options please speak to your midwife.

 Advice is available from your doctor and practice nurse.

 We strongly recommend that all children are fully immunised.

 These are available annually for patients over 65 years and for those patients at increased risk from influenza, such as diabetics, those with asthma or heart problems etc...
 If you think you need a flu injection please enquire at reception.